 “Never Forget,” is foremost a cry of remembrance for the loved ones lost on September 11.

-Let it recall, also, that endowed by our creator and no person, lies our freedom… to unmask the broken places in us and our fellows, to understand and heed the truthful answers to the “whys” of our discontent.
+Let it also recall the Declaration: that endowed by the ineffable creator, and by no person, lies our freedom… to unmask the broken places in ourselves and our fellows, to understand and heed the truthful answers to the “whys” of our discontent.